 Feather tattoos are a popular choice for women to get inked, and although they are common, they are significant.
 The symbol is often associated with ideas of freedom, courage, strength, and wisdom.
 There are also many variations, depending on the bird you choose.
-A peacock’s plumes, for example, will make a striking piece, and represent protection or beauty, while an eagle is linked to respect and honor.
+A peacock’s plumes, for example, will make a striking piece, representing protection or beauty, while an eagle is linked to respect and honor.
 You can make your ink unique to you by adding various elements, including dreamcatchers, or by using bright colors.
 When it comes to placement, the shape of the thigh or forearm makes them top picks.
 That said, the feather can also work well as a small design and can be inked just about anywhere on your body.
-If you are looking for inspiration for a free-spirited tattoo, then keep reading.
+If you want inspiration for a free-spirited tattoo, keep reading.

 1. Peacock Feather Tattoo